 A decrease or loss of fluid pressure in either hydraulic circuit will cause the switch valve to shuttle to the low pressure side.
 Movement of the valve pushes the switch plunger upward.
 This action closes the switch internal contacts completing the electrical circuit to the red warning light.
-The switch valve will remain in an actuated position until repairs are made.
+The switch valve will remain in an actuated position until repairs to the brake system are made.

-The rear proportioning valve is used to balance front-rear brake action.
+The proportioning valve is used to balance frontrear brake action.
 The valve allows normal fluid flow during moderate effort brake stops.
 The valve only controls (meters) fluid flow during high effort brake stops.